sebw/sebw/README.md

-### Yo 🤘
+### Hello World 🤘

-I'm a solutions architect at [Red Hat](https://www.redhat.com) and help customers and partners in the Belgium and Luxembourg regions.
+I'm an automation strategist at [Red Hat](https://www.redhat.com) and help and advise customers and partners in the Belgium and Luxembourg regions.

 ![](https://blog.wains.be/images/redhatibm.png)